CREATING EASE® HYPNOSIS

 What are your credentials?

+I coined the term Feelfulness® in 2011.
 I am a published author, a Mensa member and a mixed media artist.
 My motto is “all it takes is willingness.”

 If mindfulness is a state achieved by focusing your awareness on the present moment, calmly accepting your feelings, thoughts, and bodily sensations, I teach you how to achieve a higher state of Feelfulness® Feel a Feeling by Choice ® by choosing the thought-feelings® desired, generating that state of being and using it both as a therapeutic technique, peak performance or mastery.